EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 We want our users to have as smooth a transition as possible so we created [Guides to Updating](https://yikesplugins.com/support/knowledge-base/product/installation-easy-forms-for-mailchimp/?utm_source=wp_plugin_repo&utm_medium=link&utm_campaign=easy_forms_for_mailchimp).
 Please check them out if you are experiencing problems.

 = Can I define my API key using a PHP constant, inside of wp-config.php? = Yes!
-Since version 6.1.2 of Easy Forms for MailChimp we have enabled the ability to define a PHP constant inside of wp-config.php to be used throughout the plugin.
+Since version 6.1.2 we have enabled the ability to define a PHP constant inside of wp-config.php to be used throughout the plugin.
 The constant name you'll want to use is `YIKES_MC_API_KEY`.
 Once you've defined your constant, you'll want to head into the options page and save your settings for the changes to take hold.

 Example:
 `define( 'YIKES_MC_API_KEY', '12345679-us2' );`

 == Screenshots ==

-1. General Form Settings - Enter your MailChimp API key to connect your site to your MailChimp account
+1. General Form Settings - Enter your API key to connect your site to your account
-2. Manage Forms Page - See all the forms you have created for your MailChimp lists and create new forms
+2. Manage Forms Page - See all the forms you have created for your lists and create new forms
 3. Form Editor Page - Build, edit and adjust the settings for your forms
 4. Form Field Options - Set a variety of options for each form field
 5. Form Opt-In and Submission Settings - Set the options for each form
-6. Account Overview Page - View your MailChimp account activity
+6. Account Overview Page - View your account activity
-7. Integration Settings - Integrate MailChimp opt-in checkboxes with other forms
+7. Integration Settings - Integrate opt-in checkboxes with other forms
 8. reCAPTCHA Settings - Add a Google reCAPTCHA key
-9. Account Activity Dashboard Widget - View your MailChimp account activity
+9. Account Activity Dashboard Widget - View your account activity
-10. MailChimp List Stats Dashboard Widget
+10. List Stats Dashboard Widget
-11. MailChimp List Information Screen
+11. List Information Screen
 12. Subscriber Details Screen
-13. MailChimp Form Widget
+13. Form Widget
-14. MailChimp Form Widget in the Sidebar on Live Website
+14. Form Widget in the Sidebar on Live Website
 15. Editor Button to easily add Forms to Page and Posts
-16. MailChimp Form on a Page on Live Website
+16. Form on a Page on Live Website
 17. Additional Form Settings
 18. Inline Form on a Page on Live Website

 == Other Notes ==

-Alongside the default functionality of Easy Forms for MailChimp we've included a number of hooks and filters to allow for a higher level of customization of your MailChimp forms.
+Alongside the default functionality of the plugin we've included a number of hooks and filters to allow for a higher level of customization of your forms.

-For information and code examples on how to implement the hooks and filters provided by Easy Forms for MailChimp, please see our [Developer Documentation in the Knowledge Base](https://yikesplugins.com/support/knowledge-base/product/developer-documentation/?utm_source=wp_plugin_repo&utm_medium=link&utm_campaign=easy_forms_for_mailchimp).
+For information and code examples on how to implement the hooks and filters provided by our plugin, please see our [Developer Documentation in the Knowledge Base](https://yikesplugins.com/support/knowledge-base/product/developer-documentation/?utm_source=wp_plugin_repo&utm_medium=link&utm_campaign=easy_forms_for_mailchimp).

-Below you'll find a complete list of the hooks and filters available in Easy Forms for MailChimp.
+Below you'll find a complete list of the hooks and filters available.

 **Filters**